mouldybread/VodafoneUKVOIPConfig/README.md

 # Vodafone UK VOIP Residential FTTP Configuration notes
 A reference for using your own VOIP hardware (Grandstream WP810) with Vodafone UK Residential FTTP + OPNSense

-As of writing Vodafone ships a router with a built in component that will allow you to connect your existing PTSN phone to the Vodafone VOIP network.
-There is no sound technical reason to prevent you from using your own VOIP hardware via your own router.
-However because money, Vodafone would rather residential customers be unable to use their own equipment.
-[Here it is in their own words.](https://forum.vodafone.co.uk/t5/Landline/Landline-phone-with-own-router-on-FTTP/m-p/2744786/highlight/true#M3568):
+As of this writing, Vodafone ships a router with a built-in component that allows you to connect your existing PTSN phone to the Vodafone VOIP network.
+There is no sound technical reason preventing you from using your own VOIP hardware via your own router.
+However, for business reasons, Vodafone prefers that residential customers be unable to use their own equipment.
+[Here it is in their own words](https://forum.vodafone.co.uk/t5/Landline/Landline-phone-with-own-router-on-FTTP/m-p/2744786/highlight/true#M3568):
   ```
-    “As this is a consumer Home Broadband service and not a business service where this is explicitly provided, Vodafone are unable to offer this as a service to the customer”
+    "As this is a consumer Home Broadband service and not a business service where this is explicitly provided, Vodafone are unable to offer this as a service to the customer"
   ```

 ## Sources